-A helper may be a Team Manager, another competitor, or an officially registered supporter.
+A helper may be another competitor, or an officially registered supporter.
 Each competitor is permitted one helper (usually the caller) during the flight.
 Two helpers may be present and assist during the starting of the propulsion device.
-One person, either a helper, or the team manager, or the caller, must place the model aircraft for take-off and keeps the model aircraft restrained before take-off.
+One person, either a helper or the caller, must place the model aircraft for take-off and keep the model aircraft restrained before take-off.